harrewarre/harrewijnen-net/src/wwwroot/content/valheim-linux-server.md

 ## Port configuration

 This step will depend on your network infrastructure, I'm running my server on the Azure cloud platform which has its own way of configuring ports for VMs.
-Your setup is probably different but the gist of all of it is that you need op open the port range **`2456-2458`** for incoming traffic.
+Your setup is probably different but the gist of all of it is that you need to open the port range **`2456-2458`** for incoming traffic.

 ## Running the server